First it was Blue Whale challenge, now the devil is in the Momo app

 Filipino Parents share their horrible experience

-The suicide of an 11-years old boy is linked to this app, GMA News TV report said.
+The suicide of an 11-years old boy linked to this app, GMA News TV report said.
 CJ always played with his mobile phone.
-After he committed suicide, her mother discovered he had the Momo and Blue Whale app on his phone.
-She also discovered messages that instructed his son to climb to the roof and take a selfie to prove that he is obedient to what he calls “the master.”
+After he committed suicide, her mother discovered the Momo and Blue Whale app on his phone.
+She also found messages that instructed his son to climb to the roof and take a selfie to prove that he is obedient to what he calls “the master.”

-Another parent said that his 6 years old son became fidgety.
-He later confessed he was so frightened and did not want to talk about the app.
-The boy said that “the master” told him to kill 10 people.
+Another parent said that his six years old son became fidgety.
+He was frightened and did not want to talk about the app.
+The boy said that “the master” told him to kill ten people.
 If he doesn’t obey, his parents will be murdered.

 → What parents can do to prevent computer gadget abuse